tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## BitBucket Server

-Bitbucket is a source code version control repository hosting service owned by Atlassian.
+BitBucket is a source code version control repository hosting service owned by Atlassian.
 It contains tools to manage source code for a project.

 ---